jostylr/event-when/src/event-when.md

 The prototype object.

-* contains Returns a boolean indicating whether the given handler type is contained in the handler.
 * execute Executes the handler
-* summarize Goes level by level summarizing the structure of the handler
 * removal Removes any of the handler bits that are attached to .when trackers.
 * decrement.
 This

 ---
     Handler.prototype.execute = _"execute";
-    Handler.prototype.contains = _"contains";
-    Handler.prototype.summarize = _"summarize";
     Handler.prototype.removal = _"removal";
     Handler.prototype.decrement = _"decrement";